anntzer/defopt/docs/features.rst

     :param <name>: <description>
     :type <name>: <type>

-``<type>`` is parsed in your module's global scope at the time the command line is run.
+``<type>`` is evaluated in the function's global scope at the time the command line is run.
 See Lists_, Choices_ and Parsers_ for more information on specific types.

 Subcommands